Understanding Cutaneous Diphtheria: Symptoms, Causes, Diagnosis, and Treatment

 Recognizing these advanced symptoms is vital for prompt treatment and prevention of further complications.

-Causes of Cutaneous Diphtheria
+What are the Causes of Cutaneous Diphtheria?

 Cutaneous diphtheria is primarily caused by Corynebacterium diphtheriae.
 This bacterium can enter the skin through minor cuts, abrasions, or insect bites.
 Poor hygiene, crowded living conditions, and lack of access to medical care can increase the risk of infection.
 Additionally, individuals with compromised immune systems are more susceptible to developing cutaneous diphtheria.